microsoft/ComplianceCxE/docs/notes/mig/ms.md

     Please contribute suggestions or additional scenarios.

 ## Overview
-In the past, when content reached the end of the period of retention people would receive an email notification to take action.
+With our previous disposition solution, when reached the end of a period of retention select individuals would receive an email notification to take an action.
 The 'Records Manager' or 'Disposition Reviewer' then would use the Disposition tab in Records Management to review the labels acting upon items to then dispose or permanently delete, extend the retention period or apply another label.

 For a detailed overview of the disposition process, refer to the Microsoft document [here](https://docs.microsoft.com/en-us/microsoft-365/compliance/disposition?view=o365-worldwide).